dotnet/docs-maui/docs/user-interface/controls/webview.md

 ## Handle permissions on Android

-When a web page requests access to recording devices, such as the camera or microphone, the <xref:Microsoft.Maui.Controls.WebView> control ignores those requests.
-These permission requests are a secondary set of permissions, in addition to the ones required by the .NET MAUI app.
-For the `WebView` control to access device recording hardware, permission must be granted to the .NET MAUI app itself, and then the `WebView` control needs approve the web page's permission request.
-Because the `WebView` control ignores requests, you must customize the Android control's approval process.
+When browsing to a page that requests access to the device's recording hardware, such as the camera or microphone, permission must be granted by the <xref:Microsoft.Maui.Controls.WebView> control.
+The `WebView` control uses the <xref:Android.Webkit.WebChromeClient?displayProperty=fullName> type to handle requests.
+However, the default `WebChromeClient` provided by .NET MAUI ignores permission requests.
+You must create a new type that inherits from `WebChromeClient` and approves the permission requests.

-On Android, the `WebView` control uses the <xref:Android.Webkit.WebChromeClient?displayProperty=fullName> type to handle requests.
-The default `WebChromeClient` provided by .NET MAUI ignores permission requests.
-You must create a new type that inherits from this class, and then pass an instance of that object to the <xref:Android.Webkit.WebView.SetWebChromeClient%2A> method.
+The permission requests from a web page to the `WebView` control are different than permission requests from the .NET MAUI app to the user. .NET MAUI app permissions are requested and approved by the user, for the whole app.
+The `WebView` control is dependent on the apps ability to access the hardware.
+To illustrate this concept, consider a web page that requests access to the device's camera.
+Even if that request is approved by the `WebView` control, yet the .NET MAUI app didn't have approval by the user to access the camera, the web page wouldn't be able to access the camera.

-The following steps demonstrate how to allow the `WebView` control access to the camera.
+The following steps demonstrate how to intercept permission requests from the `WebView` control to use the camera.
 If you are trying to use the microphone, the steps would be similar except that you would use microphone-related permissions instead of camera-related permissions.

 01. First, add the required app permissions to the Android manifest.
 Open the _Platforms/Android/AndroidManifest.xml_ file and add the following in the `manifest` node: